ChristopherMotes/lambda_build_ami/README.md

 ### Notes
 1. This takes a long time run in lambda terms, 15-30 seconds.
 Plan your spending accordingly.
 2. Runing the script daily, keeps the date comparison brief.
 If I change this, it will be a monthly run.
+3. lambda means something to python.
+So all of my boto3 lambda clients are named lambda_client and not just lambda.
+And absolutely not the non-self documenting client that the boto3 docs use.

 ## ami_ec2_instance_create.py
 This builds the ec2 instance and adds the cloudwatch event (see notes for this section).